gabridele/Beamer-Theme/README.md

 # Beamer theme - University of Trento

+This repository is a fork from the work of Giacomo Borin and Leonardo Errati.
+Here you can find an implementation for the CIMeC department.

 This project aims to code a LaTeX beamer theme for master's & bachelor's degrees of the University of Trento (Italy), but also to provide a quasi-official theme for professors, students, et cetera working or studying at UniTn.
 As of now, this is a _non-official_ project.
 The theme will follow current guidelines for style and impagination.

 Latest (original) version: `v0.2-beta2`, may 2021